-You Won't Recognize Taylor Swift In Her New Music Video 'The Man'
+How Taylor Swift's Makeup Artist Turned Her Into 'The Man'

 When the music stops, the video cuts to a hyper-lapse of Swift showing her full transformation through layers and layers of thick prosthetics.
 After she spends what is likely hours in the hair-and-makeup chair — and covers her blazing blue eyes with dark colored contacts — Swift is completely unrecognizable with her new masculine nose and jawline, airbrushed bushy brows, and scarily-realistic facial hair.

+Alongside every great (the) man is a team of hardworking creatives who made this thing happen.
+Bill Corso & his incredible team and I have worked together before, turning me into a zombie.. but convincing a significant amount of people I was a dude is our crowning achievement. pic.twitter.com/Rn7FmIDz55— Taylor Swift (@taylorswift13) February 27, 2020

+Corso — the Oscar-winning special effects artist also credited for Nicole Kidman's makeover in Bombshell — gave a bit more background on the prosthetics process on his own Instagram.
+According to his caption, creating the male Taylor Swift involved not just prosthetics, but also a muscle suit, facial sculptures, a beard, eyebrows, a wig — and more than six people to put it all together.

-Not only does Swift fully commit to morphing herself into a male character (or a few specific men throughout the story arch), she also gives herself due credit for the entire creative production.
-Importantly, the video attributes 'Taylor Swift' — bolded and capitalized — as the star, director, writer, and owner of the 'The Man.'
+Not only did Swift fully commit to morphing herself into a male character (or a few specific men throughout the story arch), she also gave herself due credit for the creative vision in the video.
+Importantly, the closing scene attributes 'Taylor Swift' — bolded and capitalized — as the star, director, writer, and owner of the 'The Man.'
 Because that's how he'd do it.

 Advertisement